 I grant the possibility, but in my heart of hearts I don’t think so.
 The question is: can you get there on the natch?
 I get lots of resistance because I’m willing to say just flat out: no, no. And, you know, people are shocked that yoga and flagellation and being touched by poverty and whatever—I don’t know, I tried it all.
 And the other thing is: what I’m talking about you wouldn’t want to happen on the natch.
 These are states of serious discombobulation.
 These are not mood shifts or attitudes we’re talking about.
 I mean, if I woke up and I could do it on the natch, my first phone call would be to my friend Ralph Metzner, who’s a shrink.
 And I’d say, “Ralph, we’ve got a problem here.”
 This is [???] and again I’m a [???] here.
 I don’t know even who’s here or who I’m insulting.
 But let me unburden myself on this stuff.

 Van Morrison put it very, very well: “No guru, no method, no teacher.
 Just you and me and mother nature, in the garden, in the garden wet with rain.”
 I think all religion is con games.
 I think that all esoterica is a con game.
 I think that the real secrets are self-protecting and that seeking is the way to find.
 And take yourself serious.
 You are the vessel, the stage, and the theater of your transformation.
-The mushroom is very explicit on that point to me, once.
+The mushroom was very explicit on that point to me, once.
 It said, and I quote, “For one human being to seek enlightenment from another is like a grain of sand on the beach seeking enlightenment from another grain of sand.”
 And my interpretation of that is that we’re all as good as the best among us.
 There is no hierarchy among human beings, you know?
 If you’ve got the chromosomes you’re into the game.
 And the test, then, is to accentuate primary experience—the here and now.
 Teaching [???] from far away, unsubstantiated rumors that circulate among the people.
 Magicians have always worked the marketplace.
 It’s older than Ur.
 But this kind of mystery is absolutely authentic.
 And having once found it, I stopped searching for other authentic mysteries.
 So I don’t know what lies behind the deeper levels of the Kālacakra Tantra, I don’t know what lies behind the inner secrets of Hawaiian Kahuna, but I do know that this one thing fulfills the bill.
 It’s real.
 And you only need one doorway to enter into the palace [???].
 So why obsess about numbering doorways?
 That’s a [???].

 Yeah?